GazeGraphResource/GazeGraph/README.md

 - **Write**: subjects are asked to write an essay in English using the Microsoft Word installed on the computer.

 The subjects are asked to perform each of the six activities for five minutes.
 They can choose one of the stimuli prepared for the Read, Watch, and Play.
 The gazes is recorded at a 30Hz sampling rate.
 Examples of the recorded gazes are shown in the figure below.
 As example of how the data collection process was performed, we share the videos that are captured by the scene camera of the eye tracker when a subject is performing the six activities (https://www.dropbox.com/sh/brw160oe48vcxfj/AACk4eQ0ThLdrppmaxuMQvw9a?dl=0).
 There are six videos and each corresponds to one of the six activities.
 In each of the videos, the estimated gazes (i.e., the green circle) and the images of the pupils are overlaid with the user's field-of-view in real-time.

 ## 2. <span id="1">Download Dataset</span>

 ## 3. <span id="1">Citation</span>

+Please cite the following paper in your publications if the dataset helps your research.

+     @inproceedings{Lan20GazeGraph,
+      title={{GazeGraph}: Graph-based few-shot cognitive context sensing from human visual behavior}, author={Lan, Guohao and Heit, Bailey and Scargill, Tim and Gorlatova, Maria}, booktitle={Proceedings of the 18th ACM Conference on Embedded Networked Sensor Systems (SenSys)}, year={2020}
+    }

 ## 4. <span id="1">Acknowledgments</span>
 The authors of this dataset are [Guohao Lan](https://guohao.netlify.com/) and [Maria Gorlatova](https://maria.gorlatova.com/).
 This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).